-However, if an infant cries too often it may be a sign of something that needs treatment.
+But, if an infant cries too often, there might be a health problem that needs attention.

 - Boredom or loneliness

 - Discomfort or irritation from a wet or dirty diaper, excessive gas, or feeling cold

 Infection (a likely cause if the crying is accompanied by irritability,

 .
 You should call your baby's health care provider)

 Fatigue is a feeling of weariness, tiredness, or lack of energy.

 A decreased appetite is when your desire to eat is reduced.
 The medical term for a loss of appetite is anorexia.